Infineon/mtb-example-psoc4-msclp-capsense-demo/README.md

 To observe the CAPSENSE&trade; data at a higher refresh rate and for specific sensors, see [Using Bridge Control Panel to view CAPSENSE&trade; data - KBA237056](www.infineon.com/002-37056).

+## Operation at other voltages

+[CY8CKIT-040T kit](https://www.infineon.com/CY8CKIT-040T) supports operating voltages of 1.8 V, 3.3 V, and 5 V. Use voltage selection switch available on top of the kit to set the preferred operating voltage and see the [setup the VDDA supply voltage and Debug mode](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator) section .

+This application functionalities are optimally tuned for 1.8 V. However, you can observe the basic functionalities working across other voltages.

+It is recommended to tune application for the preferred voltages for better performance.

 ### Measure current at different application states